Top good articles

 1. Low resolution

-The early laptops or phones had extremely poor resolutions with resolution standards such as:
+Early laptops and phones had extremely poor resolutions, with resolution standards such as:

 - QQVGA: has a resolution of 120 x 160 pixels or 160 x 120 pixels.
-This resolution is used for phones with push buttons such as BQ-2412 Quattro, Nokia 230 Dual Sim, BQ-3201… With the display screen not as sharp and beautiful as other lines because of this screen resolution. very low.
+This resolution is used for button-operated phones such as the BQ-2412 Quattro, Nokia 230 Dual Sim, BQ-3201, etc. The display is not as sharp or visually appealing as other models due to its very low resolution.

 screen resolution

-- VGA: Has a screen resolution of 640 x 480 pixels with an aspect ratio of 4:3 (width x height).
-In the past, the screen resolution of 640 x 480 pixels was applied as the standard resolution for devices.
-However, with the strong development of technology, VGA is no longer popular and widely used.
+- VGA: Has a screen resolution of 640 x 480 pixels with a 4:3 aspect ratio (width x height).
+Previously, 640 x 480 pixels was the standard resolution for devices.
+However, with the rapid development of technology, VGA is gradually becoming less popular and widely used.

 - WVGA: has a resolution of 768 x 480 pixels.
-WGA today is used for low-cost smartphones in the market
+WGA is currently used in inexpensive smartphones on the market.

-- FWVGA: resolution is 854 x 480 pixels with 16:9 aspect ratio widely applied in low-cost smartphone phones.
+- FWVGA: a resolution of 854 x 480 pixels with a 16:9 aspect ratio, commonly used in budget smartphones.

 screen resolution